hanspoo/nx-global-declarations/README.md

 ```

 Will add and include entry in every tsconfig file with an entry called ../../types.
-Actually works with just a two level hierarchy.
+This version just work with a two level hierarchy.

 Recomendation: Commit before execute.